 Use a File Transfer software like FileZilla and upload the files directly to the website directory in the public_html folder.
-For setting up a connection through FileZilla, you’ll need cPanel username and Password.
+For setting up a connection through FileZilla, you’ll need a cPanel username and password.
 You can save the website settings too so that you don’t have to manually enter this information every time.
 This method is especially useful when your website is continuously changing and you need to upload or modify one or two files every now and then.
 Uploading via File Transfer software reduces the chances of mistakes, is easy and convenient.

 Alternately, you can also directly copy the files to your website directory by logging in to the cPanel and going to File Manager.

 Once the WordPress is installed and you are able to access yourdomain.com/wp-admin using the username and password that you set during the WordPress installation, start adding your articles to the Posts section in the Dashboard.

 The Admin area of the Dashboard is pretty self-explanatory.
 Just spend some time with it and you’ll be good to go.